 Gesa & Frank

-Gesa and Frank met during their ranger training in South Africa.
-At first only good friends, they studied the African bush and encountered lions, elephants and buffalo on foot together.
-Today they accompany selected safariFRANK-groups as a couple and freelance-guiding-team and share with their guests what they most love about the African wilderness.
+Gesa and Frank met in South Africa.
+At first only good friends, they explored the African bush together and encountered lions, elephants and buffalo on foot.
+Today, they spent their time travelling African dirt roads in the Land Rover Defender, finding the best spots for safariFRANK’s clients.

 Originally born in Pretoria Frank spent the first half of his childhood in South Africa.
 At the age of 5, his family acquired a holiday home situated in the open wildlife system of the Greater Kruger National Park.
 The frequent visits to their home in the bush sparked his passion and curiosity for all things wild and natural.
 He spent many weekends on the tracker seat, behind the wheel, and flicking through reference books learning as much as he could about the fascinating Lowveld ecosystem.